 Here are a list of 6 best personal finance books I’ve personally read that will really help you change your mind about what’s possible with your money.

 This book features Jason’s story from he was miserable even with his high income to turning his life around to help others with their financial situation.
 It is really inspiring.
 His mission to help others led to him creating the “Road to Financial Wellness”, where he held events all over the US to help as many as he can with their personal finances.

 I’ve read this book on more than one occasion and probably gifted it to a dozen others.
+If I had to choose which one was one of the best personal finance books of all time, this would be it.
 It covers why it’s important to clearly define your values, how to figure out your current financial situation, and a road map to get to financial freedom and beyond.

 The Recovering Spender by Lauren Greutman